-The work will consider the following CCI/CCI+ ECVs: Aerosol dust and High Res LC.
+The work will consider the following CCI/CCI+ ECVs: Aerosol dust, LC and where available and if relevant to dust sources, High Res LC.

 CCI IASI dust data will be assimilated in model simulations, while CCI+ high resolution land cover data (once data will become available) will be used to enhance the NMMB-MONARCH's land use type, with a consequent impact on dust emissions.